oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

 * Create a new share delta share recipient.
 * Grant the recipient access privileges to the data share.
+* As the share provider user, generate and share the activation link with your recipient.
-* Obtain the activation link from your share provider user, and then download the `delta_share_profile.json` configuration file; alternatively, the share provider user can provide you with the `delta_share_profile.json` configuration file.
+* As the recipient, use the activation link to download the `delta_share_profile.json` configuration file.

 ### Prerequisites